Chipskein/mocg/README.md

 ## Description
 ## Explanation
 * #### What is MOC
+  [Music On Console (MOC)](https://github.com/jonsafari/mocp) is an ncurses-based console audio player for Linux/UNIX.It is designed to be powerful and easy to use, with an interface inspired by the Midnight Commander console file manager.
+The default interface layout comprises a file list in the left pane with the playlist on the right.
+[See more](https://en.wikipedia.org/wiki/Music_on_Console)
 * #### Keyboard Shortcuts
   | **Key** 	        | **Description**                         |
   |-----------------	|-----------------------------------------|